matt-work-conway/Public-Directory-Mapper/README.md

 Choose 'other' for 'Software Requested' and type 'Python' in the box that appears.

 ( you can perform the python install without I.T, but you should let them know )

+FUTURE IMPROVEMENTS:
+1. Checkpoint system for saving excel doc during huge file maps
+2. Pause and continue / save option (option stop)
+3. Fill protection for excel file size, make a second one with auto-name and folder
+4. TBD